Today, there are more than 77,000 licensed Doctors of Chiropractic (DC) in the US alone.

 When looking at chiropractic occupations, the median income for practicing DCs is $ 142,729.
 Salaries typically range from $ 121,288 to $ 196,758.
-Salaries vary considerably based on the chiropractor’s level of experience, exact location, and specific offerings.
+Salaries vary considerably based on the chiropractor’s experience level, exact location, and specific offerings.

-For example, also offering nutritional support or other treatments to patients can increase a chiropractor’s salary.
+For example, offering nutritional support or other treatments to patients can increase a chiropractor’s salary.

-The majority of practicing DCs are self-employed and about 65 percent are men.
+Most practicing DCs are self-employed, and about 65 percent are men.

-Those who own their own clinics have higher incomes than those who work as associates or employees.
-For comparison, MDs earn a median salary of $ 195,161, dentists an average of $ 158,000, and podiatrists $ 119,000.
+Those who own their clinics have higher incomes than those who work as associates or employees.
+For comparison, MDs earn a median salary of $ 195,161, dentists average $ 158,000, and podiatrists $ 119,000.

-Others are more “modern”, combining different treatment approaches to offer their patients a wider range of alternative therapies.
+Others are more “modern,” combining different treatment approaches to offer their patients a more comprehensive range of alternative therapies.

 To describe how different chiropractors fare along a spectrum and to distinguish between the different types (traditional and more modern), the labels “straight” and “mixer” are often used to:

-- Straight chiropractors vary in terms of their exact beliefs and patient offerings, but generally adhere to spinal adjustments as their primary offering and generally avoid the use of rehabilitation, nutrition, and other therapies in their clinics.
+- Straight chiropractors vary in terms of their exact beliefs and patient offerings but generally adhere to spinal adjustments as their primary offering and avoid the use of rehabilitation, nutrition, and other therapies in their clinics.

 - Mixing chiropractors are more likely to work with other healthcare providers, practice multidisciplinary care, give dietary advice, prescribe supplements, teach spinal rehabilitation exercises, and perform other treatment techniques, such as acupuncture and massage.

-Large chiropractic organizations, including the International Chiropractic Association (ICA) and the American Chiropractic Association (ACA), take different positions on certain issues related to chiropractic care.
+Large chiropractic organizations, including the International Chiropractic Association (ICA) and the American Chiropractic Association (ACA), take different positions on specific issues related to chiropractic care.

-There are certain conflicts between the two associations, as they have different perspectives regarding how chiropractors should practice, and in general, all chiropractors usually take one side or the other.
+There are inevitable conflicts between the two associations, as they have different perspectives regarding how chiropractors should practice, and in general, all chiropractors usually take one side or the other.

 As Dr. Dan Sullivan explains:

-“And the continuing advancement of chiropractic profession centers around the fact that the body is self-healing and that chiropractic adjustment s remove interferences to allow better function and health for children and adults of all ages.
+“And the continuing advancement of the chiropractic profession centers around the fact that the body is self-healing and that chiropractic adjustments remove interferences to allow better function and health for children and adults of all ages.
 Both types of chiropractors agree on this central approach.
 And the best part is that scientific evidence now explains and supports the general practice of chiropractic like never before.